tmgergo/technical_task_android/README.md

 - Paging could be implemented
 - Pull to refresh would be a nice feature
 - Potentially a local data sync for offline usage
 - The current UI design is quite minimalistic.
 A UX person could probably greatly improve this.
 There is no tablet specific design either.
+Also, I didn't test accessibility.

 ### Technical improvements
 While I consider my technical approach 'good enough' that fits this simple project, if the project grew bigger I would *consider* the following improvements: